olliebeannn/chatterpod/README.md

 # Chatterpod (In Progress)

-Chatterpod is a social layer built on top of the podcast-focused ListenNotes API that will let you discover and follow podcasts, and save, rate, and discuss your favourite episodes and podcasts with friends.
+Chatterpod is a social layer built on top of the [ListenNotes podcast search and directory API](https://www.listennotes.com/api/) that will let you discover and follow podcasts, and save, rate, and discuss your favourite episodes and podcasts with friends, and capture your own notes on podcast episodes.

 ## Use